 - You can offer great customer support and want to build relationships with customers.

 In short, both FBA and FBM have their advantages and disadvantages for sellers.
-Hence, sellers must weigh all the pros and cons of FBA vs FBM and determine which path or combination best suits their business needs.
+Hence, sellers must weigh all the pros and cons of Amazon FBA vs FBM and determine which path or combination best suits their business needs.
 With the options available today, there is no single right answer for every seller.

 Alternatively, sellers can choose a hybrid approach that may work best.
 Use FBA for some products and FBM for others based on factors like product size, shipping demands, and fees.
 When FBA products are out of stock, sellers can also switch to FBM to keep offering.